-4.20 The economic crisis in 2008 saw a marked decrease in lending and house building.
-The subsequent recession has shown the relatively narrow base of the Black Country economy and the limited viability of many potential development sites, particularly where these involve previously developed land that may be contaminated or suffer from ground instability.
-This means there has been a significant decline in development and fewer resources available from planning obligations.
-A whole range of objectives are likely to be more difficult and take longer to achieve.
-Public resources, in particular those available to local authorities, are continuing to be reduced.
-There is now uncertainty as to the economic implications of 'Brexit'.
+4.20 The adopted policies of the Local Plan have been prepared during time of economic uncertainty and yet have recognised economic trends and provided evidence through examination that they are flexible to respond to changing circumstances.
+By their nature the BCCS and Walsall SAD and Town Centre AAP are regeneration strategies to support economic growth (and recovery).
+The economic crisis in 2008 saw a marked decrease in lending and house building.
+The subsequent recession showed the relatively narrow base of the Black Country economy and the limited viability of many potential development sites, particularly where these involve previously developed land that may be contaminated or suffer from ground instability.
+There was a period during the recovery from recession that has meant there has been a significant decline in development and fewer resources available from planning obligations in that intervening period.